 In addition, on May 19, 2021, the Company completed a public offering and concurrent private placement offering of an aggregate of 11,500,000 units for total gross proceeds of \$6,900,000, and net proceeds of \$6,131,568 after share issuance costs of \$768,432.
 Each unit consisted of one common share of Microbix and one-half of one common share purchase warrant.
-Each whole warrant entitles the holder to purchase one additional common share at an exercise price of \$0.80 for two years.
+Each whole warrant entitled the holder to purchase one additional common share at an exercise price of \$0.80 for two years.
+These warrants were subsequently extended for a further year to May 2024.
 The financing was a "bought deal", with co-lead underwriters of the Offering (iA Private Wealth Inc. and Bloom Burton Securities Inc.).
 Cash commissions of \$402,500 were paid and an aggregate of 670,833 Broker's Warrants were issued in the public offering.
-Each Broker's Warrant entitles the holder to purchase one unit at a price of \$0.60 for a period of two years.
+Each Broker's Warrant entitled the holder to purchase one unit at a price of \$0.60 for a period of two years.
 All securities issued under the concurrent private placement were subject to a hold period which expired four months and one day from the date of closing.